adrianababakanian/gatsby-personal-site-netlify/src/pages/design/cal-hacks-branding/index.md

 tags: ["design"]
 ---

-<a href="https://calhacks.io" class="cycle">Cal Hacks</a> is a nonprofit organization composed of students passionate about fostering a culture of hacking, entrepreneurship, and social good via the empowerment of technology.
+<a href="https://calhacks.io" class="cycle">Cal Hacks</a> is a nonprofit organization of students passionate about fostering a culture of hacking, entrepreneurship, and social good via the empowerment of technology.
 Our claim to fame is throwing the world’s largest collegiate hackathon every fall.
-As our team’s designer, I utilize design as a tool for progressing our team's initiatives and the causes that inspire me.
+As our team’s designer, I utilize design as a tool for progressing our initiatives and the causes that inspire me.

 A cohesive visual identity defines the voice of an organization.
 The Cal Hacks brand was previously defined by annual designs corresponding to each hackathon iteration.
 As we’ve matured from a startup-like environment into an established organization, our influence in the realm of technology extends beyond the space of hackathons into <a href="https://calhacks.io#initiatives" class="cycle">entrepreneurship</a>, <a href="https://calhacks.io#initiatives" class="cycle">diversity</a>, <a href="https://calhacks.io#initiatives" class="cycle">inclusivity</a>, <a href="https://calhacks.io#initiatives" class="cycle">and beyond</a> — thus rendering a cohesive branding identity crucial.